jenh/kuznetsov-babi-yar-epub/02_soviet-power-is-over.md

 The scratching sound of machine gun fire came clear and close from the railway embankment.
 Small branches and leaves from our old elm fell over our trench.
 I slammed the hatch down and tumbled into the pit, where my grandfather hissed at me and punched me in the ear.

 Our trench, dug in the garden, was a type of anti-aircraft protection typical of those times &mdash; a "slit trench."
-Dug in the form of the letter *T*, it was two meters deep, seventy meters wide.
+Dug in the form of the letter *T*, it was two meters deep and seventy meters wide.
 Courtyards, squares, and streets were dug out with slit trenches like ours.
 Soviet radio encouraged us to dig them and told us exactly how to do it.

 My grandfather and I worked several days perfecting the circuitry.
 We covered the earthen walls with planks, laid the floor with pieces of bricks, and made a cover for the top.
 Of course we didn't have enough logs, but we used all of the firewood we found in the barn and added one and a half meters of wood to the top of the trench.